 Michigan Medicine, with its hospitals, clinics, and satellite offices, Medical School, and School of Nursing, provides an opportunity to form many cross-collaborative partnerships for concussion research.
-Currently, the center has established partnerships with the U-M Athletic Medicine, Depression Center, Alzheimer's Disease Center, Michigan Neuroscience Institute, Department of Geriatrics, and over 20 other departments and units across Michigan Medicine.
+Currently, the center has established partnerships with U-M Athletic Medicine, Injury Prevention Center, Department of Learning Health Studies, the Depression Center, the Alzheimer's Disease Center, Michigan Neuroscience Institute, Department of Geriatrics, and over 20 other departments and units across Michigan Medicine.

 Health care professionals serve patients from every county in Michigan, as well as other states and countries.
-Michigan Medicine's three hospitals and 1,043 beds saw almost 2.4M million patients in FY2020.
+Michigan Medicine's three hospitals and 1,107 beds saw over 2.64M million patients in FY2022.
 The university also operates 40 outpatient locations with more than 120 clinics, and an extensive home care operation.
-The level of care delivered annually is extensive: 46,000 hospital stays, 16,000 observation cases, 100,000 emergency department visits, 51,000 operations and outpatient procedures, and 1,200 Survival Flight missions.
+The level of care delivered annually is extensive: 46,000 hospital stays, 111,000 emergency department visits, 56,000 operations and outpatient procedures, and 1,000 Survival Flight missions.

 Michigan Medicine consistently ranks among the best nationally for the care at University Hospital, C.S.
-Mott Children's Hospital, Von Voigtlander Women's Hospital, Cardiovascular Center, Rogel Cancer Center, Comprehensive Diabetes Center, Depression Center, Geriatrics Center, Transplant Center and W.K.
+Mott Children's Hospital, Von Voigtlander Women's Hospital, Cardiovascular Center, Rogel Cancer Center, Comprehensive Diabetes Center, Depression Center, Geriatrics Center, Transplant Center, and W.K.
 Kellogg Eye Center.
 The U-M Trauma Burn Center holds the highest national certification and is one of the nation's most experienced burn centers.
 U-M is also certified by the American College of Surgeons as a Level 1 Trauma Center for adults and children, and has one of only 11 Injury Control Research Centers funded by the Centers for Disease Control & Prevention.